Assessment and Progression Requirements

 - To provide the student with a written evaluation of the examination.

-The grade from the Jury represents 50% of the student's grade for the applied instrument.
+The grade from the jury represents 50 percent of the student's grade for the applied instrument.
 If no progress is evident from semester to semester and the student continues to demonstrate deficiencies, withdrawal from the program will be recommended.
 A Jury examination sign-up sheet will be posted outside the music office about three weeks before the end of the semester.
 Repertoire and exam sheets will be available and must be completed with the student's applied instructor.
-Instructions on where each exam will be held for each area of study will also be posted.
+Instructions on where each exam will be held for each area of study will also be posted at our main campus in Rockville Centre.

 - MUS 166 Vocal Ensemble